-It is unclear, however, whether the SYNTAX score was analysed by a blinded 'core' laboratory, which is essential for reproducibility.
-It should be noted that the SYNTAX score became operational during the FREEDOM trial and is not mentioned in FREEDOM's study protocol.345 Therefore, the validity of the observation that CABG led to better outcomes than PCI, irrespective of the SYNTAX score, remains unclear, and it is not consistent with the findings related to the diabetic subgroup of the SYNTAX trial.
+CABG led to better outcomes than PCI, irrespective of the SYNTAX score, remains unclear, and it is not consistent with the findings related to the diabetic subgroup of the SYNTAX trial.
 The increased risk of stroke raises the question of treatment selection, particularly among elderly patients.
 In addition, the median follow-up was 3.8 years but only 23% of patients were at risk at 5 years.

-In the subset of 452 diabetic patients with multivessel CAD who were enrolled in the SYNTAX trial, there were no significant differences at 5 years in the composite of all-cause death, myocardial infarction, or stroke (CABG 19.1% vs. PCI 23.9%; P = 0.26) or in the individual components such as all-cause death (P = 0.07), stroke (P = 0.34), or myocardial infarction (P = 0.20).346 However, repeat revascularization was less frequently required in the CABG group (P < 0.001).
-Among patients with low SYNTAX score (≤ 22), rates of MACCE were similar for CABG and PCI (33.7% vs. 42.5%, respectively; P = 0.38) but repeat revascularization remained more frequent in the PCI group (18.5% vs. 38.5%, respectively; P = 0.01).
-Interestingly, in the SYNTAX trial, diabetes was not an independent predictor of outcomes once the SYNTAX score was entered into the multivariable model.25
+In the subset of 452 diabetic patients with multivessel CAD who were enrolled in the SYNTAX trial, there were no significant differences at 5 years in the composite of all-cause death, myocardial infarction, or stroke (CABG 19.1% vs. PCI 23.9%; P=0.26) or in the individual components such as all-cause death (P=0.07), stroke (P=0.34), or myocardial infarction (P=0.20).
+The However, repeat revascularization was less frequently required in the CABG group (P<0.001).
+Among patients with low SYNTAX score ( $\leq 22$ ), rates of MACCE were similar for CABG and PCI (33.7% vs. 42.5%, respectively; P=0.38) but repeat revascularization remained more frequent in the PCI group (18.5% vs. 38.5%, respectively; P=0.01).
+Interestingly, in the SYNTAX trial, diabetes was not an independent predictor of outcomes once the SYNTAX score was entered into the multivariable model.
+The syntham is a syntham of the syntham is a syntham of the syntham of th

 In the Coronary Artery Revascularization in Diabetes (CARDia) trial, 510 diabetic patients with multivessel or complex single-vessel CAD, enrolled at 24 sites, were randomly assigned to either CABG or PCI with use of either BMS or DES and routine use of abciximab.
-There were no differences between CABG and PCI for the primary endpoint, the 1-year composite of death, myocardial infarction, or stroke.347 Comparing the subset of patients treated with DES, the primary outcome rates were 12.4% in the CABG and 11.6% in the PCI group (HR 0.93; 95% CI 0.51-1.71; P = 0.82).
-Repeat revascularization was more common among patients assigned to PCI (P < 0.001), whereas stroke tended to be less common among patients assigned to PCI (P = 0.07).
+There were no differences between CABG and PCI for the primary endpoint, the 1-year composite of death, myocardial infarction, or stroke.
+Comparing the subset of patients treated with DES, the primary outcome rates were 12.4% in the CABG and 11.6% in the PCI group (HR 0.93; 95% CI 0.51-1.71; P=0.82).
+Repeat revascularization was more common among patients assigned to PCI (P<0.001), whereas stroke tended to be less common among patients assigned to PCI (P=0.07).

-Hence, taking currently available evidence into consideration, CABG is the revascularization modality of choice among diabetic patients with multivessel CAD; however, PCI can be considered as a treatment alternative among diabetic patients with multivessel disease and low SYNTAX score (\leq 22).
+Hence, taking currently available evidence into consideration, CABG is the revascularization modality of choice among diabetic patients with multivessel CAD; however, PCI can be considered as a treatment alternative among diabetic patients with multivessel disease and low SYNTAX score ( $\leq 22$ ).